Where long ago a yellow crane bore a sage to heaven,

 Interpretation:

-The first four lines describe the nostalgia for the past.
-In the past, the immortal has left by the yellow crane, and there is only an empty Yellow Crane Tower here.
-The yellow crane will never come back, and the blue sky has only been filled with white clouds for hundreds of years.
+Describe climbing up and reminiscing about the past.
 An ancient building with a long history, a beautiful myth and legend, a few points of prosperity and bustle after the loss and despair.
-Poet around the origin of the Yellow Crane Tower repeatedly chanting, seemingly out of context, the language of vulgar white, but a breath of fresh air, Wen potential through.
-An empty Yellow Crane Tower thus presents a deep cultural heritage, an unusual climb into the lamentation of the ancient and modern.
+Poet around the origin of the Yellow Crane Tower repeatedly chanting, seemingly out of context, the language is vulgar, but a breath of fresh air, Wen potential through.
+An empty Yellow Crane Tower thus presents a deep cultural heritage, an unusual climb into the lamentation of the past and present.

 Poem translator: